-The Ned Prix de Fashion, the national fashions in the field final, will be run virtually in 2021, complete with a $20,000+ winner-takes-all prize package courtesy of The Ned & Victoria Racing Club*.
+The Ned Prix de Fashion, the national fashions in the field final, was run virtually in 2021 and offered a $20,000+ winner-takes-all prize package courtesy of The Ned & Victoria Racing Club*.

-The most competitive fashions in the field in the country, this runway-based event is the culmination of a year's worth of raceday competitions, with 2020's title taken out by Katie O'Neill who was Hawke's Bay Racing's representative (pictured left).
+The most competitive fashions in the field in the country, this competition was the culmination of a season's worth of raceday competitions held around the country.

 The winner of The Ned Prix de Fashion 2021 will take home:

 A year's supply of The Ned wines (1 x 6 pack of The Ned wine of their choice delivered to their home for 12 months)